YodasMyDad/ImageGen/ImageGen.Web/README.md

 # ImageGen Web Demo

-A comprehensive ASP.NET Core Razor Pages demo showcasing the ImageGen library's AI-powered image editing capabilities using OpenAI's GPT-Image-1 model.
+A simple ASP.NET Core Razor Pages demo showing how to use the ImageGen library for AI-powered image editing with OpenAI's GPT-Image-1 model.
+Perfect for learning and getting started!

-## Features
+## What You Can Try

-This demo includes 5 interactive examples:
+This demo includes 5 simple examples:

 ### 🧽 Remove Background
-- Automatically remove image backgrounds with high precision
+- Upload an image and remove its background
-- Choose between transparent or white backgrounds
+- Choose transparent or white background
-- Perfect for product photography and isolated subjects
+- Great for product photos or isolating subjects

 ### 🎨 Change Background
-- Replace product backgrounds with various environments
+- Replace backgrounds with new scenes
-- Options include studio, gradient, nature, urban, luxury, and minimalist settings
+- Perfect for product photography
-- Transform product photos instantly
+- See instant transformations

 ### 🏷️ Add Logo
-- Seamlessly integrate logos and watermarks into images
+- Add logos to your images
-- Control logo position and size
+- Control position and size
-- Professional branding and watermarking
+- Professional-looking results

 ### ✨ Enhance Product
-- Improve product photos with professional lighting and details
+- Improve product photos automatically
-- Various enhancement types: lighting, sharpness, studio quality, colors, textures
+- Better lighting and details
-- Complete professional retouching
+- Professional-quality enhancements

 ### 🔄 Create Variations
-- Generate multiple creative variations of product images
+- Generate multiple versions of an image
-- Different artistic styles: artistic, minimalist, vibrant, luxury, vintage, modern
+- Different creative styles
-- Create 2-4 variations at once
+- Explore artistic possibilities

 ## Getting Started